parot-99/Covid-19-Warning-System/README.md

  1. python 3.7 >=
  2. pip

- 3. a requirements file include all the packages needed that can be installed using pip
+## Clone Repository

+The repository contains the trained network saved as HDF5 file, the file size is big, so it was uploaded using github lfs.

+To clone the repository use the command:

+    git lfs clone

 ## Install requirements

-To install all the packages needed use the following command:
+To install all the packages needed use command:

     pip install -r requirments.txt